MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-1008.md

 The **Project Analysis** report shows a financial overview of your projects based on input you provide.
 For example, you can create a report that shows the budgeted prices, usage prices, and billable prices, and then compares the three sets of prices.

 Use a combination of the available **Amount** fields to create your own analysis.
-For each field, select one of the following for prices, costs, or profit values:
+For each field, select one of the following settings for prices, costs, or profit values:

 * Schedule
 * Usage